MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 |POSTEDSALESINV-INV - Dynamics 365 Sales synchronisation job|Synchronises [!INCLUDE[crm_md](includes/crm_md.md)] invoices with [!INCLUDE[prod_short](includes/prod_short.md)] posted sales invoices.|From [!INCLUDE[prod_short](includes/prod_short.md)] to [!INCLUDE[crm_md](includes/crm_md.md)]|INVOICES-POSTED SALES INVOICES|30|1440<br> (24 hrs)|
 |Customer Statistics - Dynamics 365 Sales synchronisation|Updates [!INCLUDE[crm_md](includes/crm_md.md)] accounts with the latest [!INCLUDE[prod_short](includes/prod_short.md)] customer data.
 In [!INCLUDE[crm_md](includes/crm_md.md)], this information appears in **Business Central Account Statistics** quick view form of accounts that are coupled to [!INCLUDE[prod_short](includes/prod_short.md)] customers.<br /><br /> This data can also be updated manually from each customer record.
 For more information, see [Couple and Synchronise Records Manually](admin-how-to-couple-and-synchronize-records-manually.md). </BR></BR>**Note:**  This job queue entry is relevant only if the [!INCLUDE[prod_short](includes/prod_short.md)] integration solution is installed in [!INCLUDE[crm_md](includes/crm_md.md)]. |Not applicable|Not applicable|30|Not applicable|

-## Connect to on-premises versions of Business Central 2019 release wave 1 and Microsoft Dynamics NAV 2018
+## <a name="connect-to-on-premises-versions-of-business-central-2019-release-wave-1-and-microsoft-dynamics-nav-2018"></a>Connect to on-premises versions of Business Central 2019 release wave 1 and Microsoft Dynamics NAV 2018

 The Microsoft Power Platform team [announced](/power-platform/important-changes-coming#deprecation-of-office365-authentication-type-and-organizationserviceproxy-class-for-connecting-to-dataverse) that it's deprecating the Office 365 authentication type.
 If you're using a version of [!INCLUDE[prod_short](includes/prod_short.md)] on-premises that's earlier than [!INCLUDE [prod_short](includes/prod_short.md)] 2019 release wave 1, you must use the OAuth authentication type to connect to [!INCLUDE[crm_md](includes/crm_md.md)] online.
 The steps in this section describe how to connect the following product versions:

 * Business Central 2019 release wave 1
 * Microsoft Dynamics NAV 2018

-### Prerequisites
+### <a name="prerequisites"></a>Prerequisites

 * You must have a Microsoft Azure subscription.
 A trial account works for application registration.
 * [!INCLUDE[crm_md](includes/crm_md.md)] is configured to use one of the following authentication types: